Nikolai Baskakov (linguist): Life

 In 1931, Baskakov returned to Moscow and joined Linguistic Commission of Research Association for National (ethnic) and Colonial problems at the Communist University of Eastern Workers (CUEW), and became a docent of CUEW.
 In 1934 Baskakov was appointed to the Russian SFSR Central Committee of New Alphabet (CCNA) and sent to Kazakhstan, Kirgizia and Oirot (present Mountain Altai) to study problems of "language construction" in the native schools.
-N.Baskakov was sent to all territories populated by Nogais (Astrakhan, Dagestan ASSR, Krasnodar, Crimea ASSR) with an aim to "create" a "Nogai literary language" with a new quasi-Cyrillic alphabet.
+Baskakov was sent to all territories populated by Nogais (Astrakhan, Dagestan ASSR, Krasnodar, Crimea ASSR) with an aim to "create" a "Nogai literary language" with a new quasi-Cyrillic alphabet.

 In 1936, Baskakov became a docent of Uighur language faculty in the Moscow Institute of Oriental Studies, later a Language and Literacy Institute of USSR peoples.
 In 1938, as a reward for his publications, Baskakov became a PhD in Philology without writing a thesis dissertation.
-In 1939-1940, Baskakov worked on country-wide transitioning of the Türkic peoples from the Arabic to a slew of quasi-Cyrillic alphabets, visiting Kazan, Ufa, Tashkent and Alma-Ata.
+In 1939-1940, Baskakov worked on country-wide transitioning of the Turkic peoples from the Arabic to a slew of quasi-Cyrillic alphabets, visiting Kazan, Ufa, Tashkent and Alma-Ata.
 During World War II, Baskakov was sent to Oirot (Altaians).
 Living in Altai enabled Baskakov to collect rich material on dialects and folklore of Altaians across their land.
 In 1943, Baskakov returned to Moscow to work in N. Ya.
 Marr Institute of Language and Thinking of the USSR Academy of Sciences.
 In that institution, under its many different names, Baskakov worked for almost 50 years.
 He visited Lithuania, Northern Caucasus, Turkmenia and Khakassia helping to establish new scientific institutions.
 In 1950, Baskakov wrote a dissertation themed "Karakalpak language.
 Parts of speech and word-formation" for the Doctor of Philology degree.
 In 1989, Baskakov retired from active work, but continued voluntary work, and remained a chief scientist in the Karakalpak branch of the Uzbek SSR Academy of Sciences.

 Baskakov was an honorary member of the Great Britain Royal Asian society, Turkish linguistic society, International Uralo-Altai society (Hamburg), Scientific organization of Polish Orientalists, Scientific organization of Hungarian Orientalists Kereshi-Choma, a corresponding member of Finno-Ugric society (Helsinki).

 He died in 1996, having survived the entire existence of the Soviet Union.